Scrydon

 Find the document in the document list

-Click the clearance badge next to the document name
+Click the classification badge next to the document name

-Confirm the change — the new clearance takes effect immediately
+Confirm the change — it takes effect immediately and is recorded in the audit log

 On this page